 The ACR Committee on Training and Workforce is pleased to present the Virtual Rheumatology Practicum for Adult Rheumatology Fellows (ViP - Adult).
-This lecture series began on July 8, 2021 and runs every Monday and Thursday through August 12.
+This lecture series began on July 8, 2021 and ran through August 12.
 ViP - Adult is designed for first-year fellows in training enrolled in adult fellowship programs.
-See the program for the schedule of topics, learning objectives, and materials to read in advance.
+See the program for the schedule of topics, learning objectives, and accompanying reading materials.

 ViP - Adult Program Schedule and Learning Objectives